PixelsForGlory/VoronoiDiagram/README.md

 ## Building
 The solution has a reference set for `UnityEngine.dll`, but the path for this assembly is not set.
 To build the library, a reference path must be set to the Managed directory (Default is C:\Program Files\Unity\Editor\Data\Managed).

 Additionally, this library is also dependent on the library from [PixelsForGlory/Extensions](https://github.com/PixelsForGlory/Extensions).
-If using NuGet package manager, you can add the Pixels for Glory NuGet repository at http://pixelsforglory.azurewebsites.net/nuget to your package manager.
-If not, the dependency can be resolved manually by downloading the library from the [latest release](https://github.com/PixelsForGlory/Extensions/releases).
+The dependency can be resolved manually by downloading the library from the [latest release](https://github.com/PixelsForGlory/Extensions/releases).

 ## Installation
 From a build or downloaded release, copy the `VoronoiDiagram.dll` to `[PROJECT DIR]\Assets\Plugins`.